Alicante Tram: 4L

+L5

 L5 starts at Porta del Mar to Sangueta, then following the L4 loop in Playa de San Juan district.
 It was opened in 2019, using former alignment from Porta del Mar and Sangueta that was used prior to the opening of the city centre tunnel to Luceros.

+L9

-L9 is diesel powered commuter rail service from Benidorm along the coast to Denia, stopping at other important tourist towns like Altea and Calp.
+L9 is diesel powered commuter rail service from Benidorm along the coast to Denia, stopping at other important tourist towns like Altea and Calpe.
 Services are subject to disruption due to engineering works as the line is prepared for electrification.

+Shared Central Section

 Lines L1, L2, L3 and L4 share the city centre underground section between MARQ and the city centre Luceros station.
 The Mercado station on the segment was opened on 10 May 2007 and the Luceros was opened on 18 June 2010.

+Utilisation

 In 2022, the network served more than 13 million passengers.
 The busiest stations were Luceros (2,110,810 passengers), Mercado (1,367,514), Benidorm (731,051), San Vicente del Raspeig (686,983) and El Campello (540,622).